megaatverizon/receipt-bot-discord/README.md

 Racsm, hope your developers are ready to recode? 😂

 EDUCATIONAL PURPOSES ONLY !!
-This is to demonstrate the unreliability in physical receipts in our modern society today and to urge these designer brands to revamp their solution to "purchase proof"
+This is to demonstrate the unreliability of physical receipts in our modern society today and to urge these designer brands to revamp their solution to "purchase proof"